UpCloudLtd/uks-instructions/backup/README.md

 ## Deploy a Test App

 Our test app is a simple nginx pod.
-We use a Persistent Volume for the nginx logs, so we can follow site loads and see if our backup and restore works.
+We use a Persistent Volume for the nginx logs, so we can follow website loads and see if our backup and restore works.
 View the app yaml for more information.
 Velero is also capable of doing pre- and posthooks for both backups and restores.
 The test app has an example on how to run scripts before and after a backup is run.

 ```text
 cat k8s/velero-demo-app.yaml